istio/istio.io/content/en/blog/2019/isolated-clusters/index.md

 Consider a scenario where the owners of `cluster2` decide to stop exposure of the `ratings` service.
 They can do it in the following way:

-1. Delete the VirtualService that routes the traffic to `ratings`
+1. Delete the virtual service that routes the traffic to `ratings`

     {{< text bash >}}
     $ kubectl delete virtualservice privately-exposed-services --context=$CTX_CLUSTER2 -n istio-private-gateways